Home Compare SWK vs VIE.PA

 Stanley Black & Decker vs Veolia Environnement: Which Stock Looks Stronger in 2026?

-Veolia Environnement holds the cleaner structural position, with the lead spread across growth and profitability.
+Veolia Environnement holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Stanley Black & Decker does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (SWK: S&P 500, VIE.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (SWK: Russell 1000, VIE.PA: STOXX 600).

 Trajectory Similarity